All Products

 GROUPING SETS

-Allows you to aggregate and analyze data from multiple dimensions.
+Aggregates and analyzes data from multiple dimensions.

 SELECT TRANSFORM

-Split Size Hint
+Split Size hint

 Time travel queries and incremental queries